 - Enrolled as full-time students at Yukon College in the first year of either the Business Administration or Computer Support Technician program;

 - Completed two years of secondary education in the Yukon school system;

-- Submit proof of northern residency (British Columbia north of Fort St. John, Yukon, Northwest Territories or Nunavut) such as medical card, as well as proof of Canadian citizenship, such as SIN number, birth certificate, or passport.;
+- Declaration of northern residency (British Columbia north of Fort St. John, Yukon, Northwest Territories or Nunavut), as well as proof of Canadian citizenship, such as SIN number, birth certificate, or passport.;

 - Provide evidence of financial need